-If you've delivered a baby by C-section and you're pregnant again, you might be able to choose between scheduling a repeat C-section or attempting vaginal birth after C-section (VBAC).
+If you've delivered a baby by C-section and you're pregnant again, you might be able to choose between scheduling a repeat C-section or a vaginal birth after cesarean (VBAC).

 For many women, VBAC is an option.
 In fact, research on women who attempt a trial of labor after cesarean (TOLAC) shows that about 60 to 80 percent have a successful vaginal delivery.

 VBAC isn't right for everyone, though.
-Certain factors, such as a high-risk uterine scar, can make VBAC inappropriate.
+Certain factors, such as a high-risk uterine scar, can lower your likelihood of VBAC and make the option inappropriate.
 Some hospitals don't offer VBAC because they don't have the staff or resources to handle emergency C-sections.
 If you're considering VBAC, your health care provider can help you understand if you're a candidate and what's involved.

 Why it's done

 - Shorter recovery time.
 You'll have a shorter hospital stay after a VBAC than you would after a repeat C-section.
 Avoiding surgery will help you resume your normal activities sooner, as well as reduce the expense of childbirth.

 - Opportunity for an individualized birth plan.
 For some women, it's important to experience a vaginal delivery.

 - Impact on future pregnancies.
 If you're planning to have a larger family, VBAC might help you avoid the risks of multiple cesarean deliveries, such as scarring.
 Scarring might make additional surgery difficult and increase the risk of placental problems in pregnancies.